Web Accessibility Administrative Practice

 Temporary User-based Remedies for Inaccessible Web Sites

-The UITS Adaptive Technology and Accessibility Center (ATAC) is available to provide alternate access to web content that is inaccessible to individuals with disabilities.
+The UITS Assistive Technology and Accessibility Center (ATAC) is available to provide alternate access to web content that is inaccessible to individuals with disabilities.
 These individual remedies are not a replacement for the goal of having accessible user interfaces and content for all Indiana University web sites.
 Faculty, students and staff with disabilities who are unable to successfully access web content should contact either or both of the following:

 IUB: (812) 856-4112